7 Surprising Side Effects of a Low-Fat Diet Worth Knowing

 4. Hormone Imbalances

 Many key hormones in your body are made from fat.
-For this reason, a low-fat diet can interfere with proper hormone production and function.
+For this reason, one of the low-fat diet dangers is interference with proper hormone production and function.

 Plus, certain sex hormones—including estrogen and testosterone—rely on fat.
-This means that ultra low-fat diets can interfere with proper hormone balance, potentially leading to:
+This means that very low-fat diets can interfere with proper hormone balance, potentially leading to:

 5. Constant Hunger